 Gangadhar Meher University (GMU), Sambalpur was established on 30th May 2015, which has already been a sought-after higher education institution (Gangadhar Meher College, established 1944) in the Western Odisha.
-The university has seen several generations of people flocking from all over Odisha and neighbouring states.
+The university has seen - 'several generations of men and women of all hues, all the children of the eternal mother [...] not just the nascent decades of post independent India but the eager and aspirational youth of the new millennial Odisha'.
 It excels in the region in educating in all regular scientific streams such as Science, Commerce and Arts as well as professional courses such as business administration.
 The university approved by University Grant Commission (UGC) and has been accredited as 'A' by National Assessment and Accreditation Council (NAAC).
 The institutes provides Undergraduate (UG), Postgraduate (PG), Masters of Philosophy (M.Phil. until 2021) and Doctor of Philosophy (Ph.D.) programme in various disciplines covering Science, Arts, Commerce, Information Science and Management.